-The Cornell | Westfield Center for Historical Keyboard Studies invites proposals for a grant award of $1,500 for an outstanding scholarly or creative project that fosters diversity, equity, and inclusion either within the keyboard field generally or within a particular community.
-This competitive grant, awarded on a yearly basis, may be used to support scholarly research or publication, performance, projects related to instrument building or restoration, a commission, or another kind of keyboard-related creative activity.
+The Westfield Center for Historical Keyboard Studies invites proposals for a grant award of $1,500 for an outstanding scholarly or creative project that fosters diversity, equity, and inclusion either within the keyboard field generally or within a particular community.
+This competitive grant, awarded on a yearly basis, may be used to support research, publication, performance, projects related to instrument building or restoration, a commission, or another kind of keyboard-related creative activity.
+Applicants are encouraged to include a community engagement component as part of their project.

 AWARDEE: Thomas Feng, Ph.D. student at Cornell University.